eilopez718/stock-analysis/README.md

 ##Summary:

 	1. Refactoring code is useful for separating constant elements from variable elements in a piece of code.
-If something is a known quantity and will be constant for all iterations of your script (like our list of stock tickers), it is better to remove that element from the loop, create a container for it, and simply reference it in the loop.
+If something is a known quantity and will be constant for all iterationsof your script (like our list of stock tickers), it is better to remove that element from the loop, create a container for it, and simply reference it in the loop.
 Calculating the information inside the loop significantly increases processing time.
 Also, an effort should be made to minimize the size of nested loops, as each additional loop results in additional processing time.

 	2.